yellowmessenger/documentation/docs/platform_concepts/studio/steps/action-nodes-and-logic.md

 ---
-title: Operational/Logical steps - Action and Logic
+title: Operational/Logical Nodes - Action and Logic
 sidebar_label: Action and Logic
 ---

 ## Action
-Action nodes or Action step types are used whenever we need to take some action behind the scenes example database insert, API execution or document search etc.
+Action nodes are used whenever we need to take some action behind the scenes example database insert, API execution or document search etc.
 > To use an action node, simply add it to the flow where you want the action to be done.

 ![](https://i.imgur.com/aBB6iDw.png)